 By now, you should have a good idea of what a design system is and how it can be of benefit to your business:

 Furthermore, seeing how some of the biggest digital brands leverage their design system should have you feeling motivated and inspired to create your own.

-Whether you’re a seasoned vet and designed a few design systems in your time, or you’re fresh to the idea, it’s worth noting that there’s no such thing as a bullet proof design system.
+Whether you’re a seasoned veteran, who’s designed a few graphic design systems already, or you’re fresh to the idea, it’s worth noting that there’s no such thing as a bulletproof design system.

 As many digital products constantly grow and change, so should your branding, message, and ultimately your design system.